 Bethan Kellough is a composer and sound artist based in Los Angeles.
 Her EP “Aven”, released on Touch in 2016, combines her field recordings with strings, sound design and electronics, and has been described as “a film you watch with your ears” (Tiny Mix tapes), a “divine debut” (Boomkat), and “earthy and fantastical” (Norman Records)”.
 It was included in Rolling Stone’s 20 Best Avant Albums of 2016.

-She has exhibited and performed internationally including at MUMUTH, Ligeti Hall, Graz, Austria; Driftworks/Desert X, Palm Springs, U.S.A.; Ekko Festival, Bergen, Norway; Gallery of Russian Art and Design, London, UK; Touch Conference, U.S.A; Borealis Festival, Norway; Resonant Forms, U.S.A.; Jardins Efemeros, Portugal; The Global Composition, Germany; Symposium on Acoustic Ecology, UK; Sound Thought, UK; and in 2015 she joined the Touch Mentorship Programme.
+She has exhibited and performed internationally including at MUMUTH, Ligeti Hall, Graz, Austria; Driftworks/Desert X, Palm Springs, U.S.A.; Ekko Festival, Bergen, Norway; Gallery of Russian Art and Design, London, UK; Touch Conference, U.S.A; Borealis Festival, Norway; Resonant Forms, U.S.A.; Jardins Efemeros, Portugal; The Global Composition, Germany; Symposium on Acoustic Ecology, UK; Sound Thought, UK.